-In column (5) to (8) of Table 10, we exclude firms borrowing from multiple banks and only look at firms with a single bank relationship.
+In columns (5) to (8) of Table 11, we exclude firms borrowing from multiple banks and only look at firms with a single bank relationship.
 This test aims at further controlling for the heterogeneity in credit demand.
 Indeed, during a downturn, firms with multiple bank relationships may decide, within the pool of lenders, to borrow from banks less exposed to interest rate risk.
 If this is the case, the contraction in lending from banks with higher duration gap observed in Table 3 may be driven by firms' preference about the lender and not necessarily by a supply driven effect.
 Considering only single-bank relationships removes firms borrowing from multiple banks, limiting self-selection concerns by firms with more bank relationships.
-In this specification, we control for credit demand effects by employing ILS-time-interest rate type fixed effects, acknowledging limitations related to the omissions of time-varying firm-specific characteristics that may affect the demand for loans across firms operating within the same ILS fixed effects cluster.
-The interaction coefficient of interest is still negative, sizeable, and statistically significant, suggesting that greater interest rate risk results in a more material lending contraction also when considering firms with only one bank relationship.
-Moreover, considering that banks with
+In this specification, we control for credit demand effects by employing ILS-time-interest rate type fixed effects, acknowledging limitations related to the omissions of time-varying firm-specific characteristics that may affect the demand for loans across firms operating within the same ILS fixed effects cluster.30 The interaction coefficient of interest is still negative, statistically significant, and slightly larger in magnitude compared to the baseline results, suggesting that greater interest rate risk results in a more material lending contraction also when considering firms with only one bank relationship.
+Intuitively, and as shown by Detragiache et al. (2000), the larger coefficients compared to the baseline might be driven by the fact that firms borrowing from multiple banks can shield their borrowing from bank-specific shocks relative to firms borrowing from a single bank.
+On the other hand, firms with a single bank relationship might also experience the socalled lock-in effect, where the lender leverages its monopolistic power due to the costly access to proprietary information about the firm (Degryse and Ongena, 2005).
+Moreover, considering that banks with only single-bank relationships are generally MSMEs, this result further supports the empirical findings that MSMEs face a stronger lending contraction by banks with a higher

-&lt;sup>25Since firms with single bank relationships are generally small firms, the inclusion of firm-specific characteristics would largely reduce the sample size because of missing values from publicly available databases.
+30Since firms with single bank relationships are generally small firms, the inclusion of firm-specific characteristics would largely reduce the sample size because of missing values from publicly available databases.
 Nevertheless, we reckon the construction of our ILS cluster to be particularly strict (using granular levels of industry (NACE4) and location (NUTS3) to determine the clusters) and therefore the demand for loans homogeneous within the ILS-quarter cluster.